 Conflict Café, Time Out’s “Most Inspirational Pop-up”.

 A unique culinary experience from peacebuilding NGO, International Alert, combining food from conflict areas, and harnessing the power of food to get people together, breaking bread, and starting a conversation.
-We've served over 1000 diners, highlighting cuisines and conflicts from Colombia to Syria.
+We've served over 1000 diners, highlighting cuisines and conflicts from Colombia to Syria, Sri Lanka to Myanmar.

 "There is something very significant about the act of bringing people together around a table to eat, whatever their differences: the very act of cooking and sharing food is a unifying one.
 It's true that this is not the only tool for peace, but it is a step in the right direction and a great reason to support Conflict Cafe." - Yotam Ottolenghi